jdsham/hf-ai-agents-course/docs/src/DESIGN.md

 - validate_output_matches_json_schema function

 **Internal Logic**:
-1. Call enforce_json_response function to ensure response is a dictionary
+1. Call enforce_json_response function to ensure response is a dictionary and assign to response variable
 2. Check if the response matches the expected schema using validate_output_matches_json_schema function
 3. If schema validation fails, raise KeyError with component context and field details
 4. Return the validated response dictionary